Sabium

-Sabium (sà-bu-um) (also Sabum) was an Amorite King in the First Dynasty of Babylon, the Amorite Dynasty.
-He reigned c.
-1844 BC - 1831 BC (MC), and ruled what was at the time a small recently created Amorite kingdom which included the town of Babylon.
+Sabium (sà-bi-um also Sabum sà-bu-um and Zabium) was an Amorite King in the First Dynasty of Babylon, the Amorite Dynasty.
+He ruled what was at the time a small recently created Amorite kingdom which included the town of Babylon.
 Sabium makes no claim of kingship of Babylon itself, suggesting that it had not yet grown into the major metropolis it would become under his descendant Hammurabi.
 His is known to have maintained control over the city of Sippar, conquered by Sumu-la-El.